apache/systemds/docs/algorithms-clustering.md

-After Step 1, the centroids are generally different from the cluster means, so we can compute another “within-cluster sum of squares” based on the centroids:
+After Step 1, the centroids are generally different from the cluster means, so we can compute another "within-cluster sum of squares" based on the centroids:

 $$\textrm{WCSS_C}\,\,=\,\, \sum_{i=1}^n \,\big\|x_i - \mathop{\textrm{centroid}}(S_j: x_i\in S_j)\big\|_2^2
 \label{eqn:WCSS:C}$$